 Why do small businesses need ERP?

 Beyond this, the Zurich Insider Report highlighted one of the key challenges for small businesses in 2016 would be skills shortages.
 However, it’s not all about problems with the education system and recruitment.
-We see lots of opportunity to upskill existing teams through our holistic approach to people, process and system improvements.
-All too often only one part of that triangle gets tackled at a time.
-And all too often the opportunity is missed during an ERP implementation.
-Which is the perfect opportunity to upskill your team – but instead far too much of the focus is just on the system itself.
+We see lots of opportunity to upskill existing teams through our holistic approach to People, Process and System improvements.
+Often only one part of that triangle gets tackled at a time and the opportunity is missed during an ERP implementation.
+This is a shame as it is the perfect opportunity to upskill your team – but instead far too much of the focus is just on the system itself.
 The other aspect is that with a well implemented ERP system and efficient processes, the dependency on key individuals and expert knowledge can often be reduced with more automation.